Getting started with ac3airborne#

 module:

-import ac3airborne as ac3a
+import ac3airborne

 If you want to check which version of the package is currently installed: